libpfasst/LibPFASST/docs/source/parameters.rst

      real(pfdp) :: rel_res_tol = 0.d0   !!  relative convergence tolerance

-     ! --  predictor options  (should be set before pfasst_run is called) logical :: PFASST_pred = .true.    !!  true if the PFASST type predictor is used logical :: pipeline_pred = .false. !!  true if coarse sweeps after burn in are pipelined  (if nsweeps_pred>1 on coarse level) integer :: nsweeps_burn =  1       !!  number of sdc sweeps to perform during coarse level burn in integer :: q0_style =  0           !!  q0 can take 3 values
+     ! --  predictor options  (should be set before pfasst_run is called) integer :: nsweeps_burn =  1       !!  number of sdc sweeps to perform during coarse level burn-in logical :: RK_pred = .false.       !! decides if RK steps are used instead of the sweeps (if false default PFASST burn-in is used) logical :: PFASST_pred = .true.    !!  true if the PFASST type predictor is used logical :: pipeline_pred = .false. !!  true if coarse sweeps after burn in are pipelined  (if nsweeps_pred>1 on coarse level) integer :: q0_style =  0           !!  q0 can take 3 values !!
-                                        !!
 0:  Only the q0 at t=0 is valid  (default)
                                         !!
 1:  The q0 at each processor is valid